 - 4 eggs

 - 1/2 teaspoon of cinnamon

 One of the best things about this recipe is that you can substitute white bread for hot dog or hamburger buns.
-I know, so ghetto.
-I wanted to make it one night but we never have white bread in the house so I just used frozen hot dog buns because that’s what I had.#ghettoresourceful Make sure you thaw before using any frozen bread.
+I wanted to make it one night but since we rarely have white bread in the house, I just used frozen hot dog buns because that’s what I had.
+Make sure you thaw before using any frozen bread.

 Melt butter and then mix in the brown sugar.
 Take about 3/4 of that mixture and spread it on the bottom of a casserole dish.
 This butter mixture is key.
 Don’t go trying to substitute butter for some weird low calorie stuff like, “I can’t believe it’s not butter.”
 Please, if you use that stuff, we can’t be friends. 😀 Just use butter and let’s be friends.